AustenLamacraft/academic-kickstart/README.md

 2. __To update lecture notes__ use e.g. `git submodule update --remote content/courses/tqm` for the TQM course

-3. Rename markdown files to `.pdc` to use pandoc as external helper.
+3. Rename markdown files to `.pdc` or use `markup: pandoc` in front matter to use pandoc as external helper.

+4. MathJax config in `assets/js/mathjax-config.js`.

 # [Academic Kickstart](https://sourcethemes.com/academic/)